puppetlabs/puppet-docs/source/pe/3.2/razor_brokertypes.markdown

 			"broker-type": "puppet-pe"
 		}

-3. Save broker.json to install.erb in the sample.broker directory.
+3. Save `broker.json` to `install.erb` in the `sample.broker` directory.

-4. If your broker type requires configuration data, add a configuration.yaml to your sample.broker directory.
+4. If your broker type requires configuration data, add a `configuration.yaml` file to your `sample.broker` directory.

 To see examples of brokers, have a look at the